NREL/HistoricalLoadData/README.md

 A description of the broader pipeline is presented below.

 `load_data_collection` collects and/or pre-processes hourly BA/sub-BA load and load forecast data from EIA-930 or from RTO-specific websites/APIs.
-Note that some scripts require you to register for your own API key.
+Note that some scripts require you to register for an API key.

 `load_data_processing` does further processing on the hourly BA/sub-BA load and load forecast data and combines them to create the full set of baseline load profiles (`data/baseline_load_profiles`) used in subsequent processes.